civican/legisinfo/42-1/bills/C-92/bill_text.md

 The Minister may enter into agreements with a provincial government and any Indigenous governing body regarding the collection, retention, use and disclosure of information respecting the child and family services that are provided in relation to Indigenous children in order to, among other things,

-ensure that Indigenous children are identified as Indigenous when child and family services are provided in relation to them;
+ensure that Indigenous children are identified as **a First Nations person, an Inuk or a Métis person, as the case may be, and that their communities of origin and those of their parents are identified, when possible,** when child and family services are provided in relation to them;

 support the improvement of those services; and